bigdata-i523/hid234/notebook.md

 * 10/08/17 Finish Paper 1 in sharelatex
 * 10/17/17 Choosed Topic for Paper 2
 * 10/26/17 Reading for paper 2
+* 11/01/17 Upload template for paper 2, and working in sharelatex

 # Location